DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/robot/interface.rst

 .. code-block:: text

 	 This is requesting Vision to start Auto Calibration.
 Robot sends RC_START_AUTO_CALIBRATION, as well as the current robot pose.
-Then wait vision to send back acknolegement.
+Then wait vision to send back acknowledgement.

 .. raw:: html